CommonLit’s digital library contains stories about greed with lessons and discussion questions you can pair with each text.

 In this classic folktale, an emperor spends all of his money on being well-dressed.
 The emperor wants extravagant, new clothes, so he hires two weavers to make his new wardrobe.
 The weavers trick the emperor into parading around naked, fooling him into thinking he is wearing expensive garments.

-Have students respond to Assessment Question 5, “Why does the Emperor hire the weavers, and how does this contribute to a major theme in the text?”
+After reading this story about greed, have students respond to Assessment Question 5, “Why does the Emperor hire the weavers, and how does this contribute to a major theme in the text?”
 Look for responses that analyze how the Emperor’s actions develop the theme of power and greed throughout the story.

 “The Fisherman and His Wife” by The Brothers Grimm (6th Grade)